How to Manage Files in GoodReader

 - Use the Zip button to compress multiple files and folders into .zip archives.
 Creating encrypted and password-protected ZIP archives is also possible.

 - Use Unzip and Unrar buttons to uncompress existing .zip and .rar archives.

 - Use Mark Read and Mark Unread buttons to mark files and folders as read or unread.
-Read and unread files are distinguished by title`s color - read files are shown in black, unread — in blue.
+Read and unread files are distinguished by the title`s color - read files are shown in black, unread — in blue.
 Opening a file for reading automatically marks it as read.
-You can see the list of recently read files using Find Files feature in Recently Read mode.
+You can see the list of recently read files using the Recents button on the main menu.

 - Use the Flatten Copy button to flatten a PDF file with annotations.

 - Use the Link button to copy a special URL link of a single selected file to the clipboard.
 This URL link will have a special prefix gropen:// and will contain a full internal path to a selected file inside GoodReader`s file storage.
-Any other iOS app that is capable of opening URL links (for example, todo-type or notebook-type app) can use this URL link to automatically launch GoodReader and open a file being linked.
+Any other iOS app that is capable of opening URL links (for example, todo-type or notebook-type app) can use this URL link to automatically launch GoodReader and open the file being linked.

 #_1_GoTo App for "Everything"